MoldyMacaroniX/moldygd.com/_src/posts/moldy-video-settings.md

 - Only use a face cam if:
     - You can record it **separately** from the raw footage (such as by sending me two files: the gameplay footage and a seperate file for your face cam)
+- If you are using a face cam, please clap at the start so it is easier to sync audio!

 # Vanilla and Mega Hack Settings